Headline List Help Topics

 Each headline item displays the following bibliographic information: MR Number, Author Name(s), Title, Journal, Volume, Publication Year, Issue, Paging, Translation Journal and Issue (when applicable), Series and Mathematics Subject Classification (MSC).
 Some items may be listed as Database Expansion Items.

 The MR Number is a seven-digit number used to uniquely identify a specific record in the Mathematical Reviews (MR) Database.
-Every item in the database has a seven-digit accession number, and some items also have an additional identifier, seen in the Full Item view, for compatibility with the paper publication Mathematical Reviews (1940-2012).
 (See MathSciNet Field Help for additional information about the MR Number.)

 Click on an MR Number from the headline list to display the Full Item.